j-cob44/WT_Wiki_Unit_Converter/README.md

 <br>

 Firefox:
-1. Download the WTWikiAmericanifier.zip from the Release Page
+1. Download the WT_Wiki_UnitConverter.zip from the Release Page
 2. Locate your extension page in your browser
 3. Click the Gear, then Debug Addons
 4. Click Load Temporary Add-on
 5. Select the Project's Zip file

-The temnporary addon will be removed if you close your browser and you will have to run through these steps again.
+The temporary addon will be removed if you close your browser and you will have to run through these steps again.

 <br>